 One final advice on this, and try to take this very seriously, don’t try to hack around a Framework.
 The moment you do that, that Framework no longer fits your purpose.

-If you for some reason “Reinvent the wheel”, don’t forget you’ll probably endup with a Framework that YOU need to support and only YOU will use, and this diverts efforts from focusing on your Business Case (Unless your Business Case is a Framework) and you’ll just be wasting time, brain cells and resources.
+If you for some reason try to “Reinvent the wheel”, don’t forget you’ll probably endup with a Framework that YOU need to support and only YOU will use, and this diverts efforts from focusing on your Business Case (Unless your Business Case is a Framework) and you’ll just be wasting time, brain cells and resources.

 Another thing to have into consideration is to have an Identity Provider (IdP), this is the basis of your product.
-I recommend that you use a 3rd Party provider for starter (Auth0, Okta, etc…) or Host your own with pre-build solutions (Keycloak, Ory Kratos, etc….).
+I recommend that you use a 3rd Party provider for starter (Auth0, Okta, etc…) or Host your own with pre-built solutions (Keycloak, Ory Kratos, etc….).

 Regarding Frontend Frameworks you can read my previously written article on my opinion about the most trending Frontend Frameworks available.

 If you’re just still showing off to a small circle of users, I recommend that you just use a 5 USD Machine from Digital Ocean or AWS EC2 small instance, it provides you with everything you need.

 Growing your product

 Ok, assuming that in this Product Journey you now have an established product (even if it’s just a couple of users), now you need to scale it.

 First thing you’ll need is to use a Billing Provider, I recommend Stripe, they charge a fixed percentage on each transaction but they give you a Payment Gateway and all necessary banking compliances out-of-the-box, so that percentage is worth every cent, trust me on that.
 Again, focus on your Business Case.